Sultanate of Oman

 Birding Oman

 Oman is the easternmost country of the Arabian Peninsula and is ideally situated for getting a mix of African, Oriental and Palaearctic birds, with large numbers of seabirds also occurring.
-In total, nearly 450 species have been recorded.
-It covers 212,500 square km and has 2.5 million inhabitants, half of which are expatriates.
-The country opened up in 1970 when the current Sultan – Qaboos ibn Said took over and it has developed tremendously since then.
+In total, nearly 550 species have been recorded.
+The country opened up in 1970 when the Sultan – Qaboos ibn Said took over and it has developed tremendously since then.
+He ruled until his death in 2020.
 The infrastructure is excellent with good roads and the scenery fantastic.
 The people are very friendly and relaxed and the country is absolutely hassle-free and clean.
-Oman also encompasses the peninsula known as the Musandam, bordering the important Straits of Hormuz and separated from the major part of the country by the UAE.
-There are also some small Omani enclaves in the eastern UAE.
+Oman also encompasses the peninsula known as the Musandam, bordering the important Straits of Hormuz and separated from the major part of the country by the UAE..
 Travel to Musandam is possible via domestic flights, four-wheel drive car (slightly more complicated as it requires visas through UAE) or boat.

 The mountain forests hold many afro-tropical species, such as African Paradise Flycatcher, Shining Sunbird, Yellow-bellied Green Pigeon, African Rock Bunting etc. Hume’s Tawny Owl, Spotted Eagle Owl, African Scops Owl and Verraux’s Eagle breed.
 Spotted, Steppe, Imperial and Bonelli’s and Booted Eagles are common during the migration/ winter season and rarities such as Tawny Eagle, Long-tailed Shrike and Lesser Spotted Eagle have also turned up.
 Of Arabian endemics, Yemen Serin, Golden-winged Grosbeak and Arabian Red-legged Partridge occur, with Yemen Linnet a vagrant.